 So which poses should you incorporate into your routine for the most effective pain relief?
 We’ve compiled a list of nine poses below, along with instructions on how to perform them, to help manage your back pain symptoms.
-All of the poses should be held for 3-5 breaths.
+All of the poses should be held for 3-5 breaths, or as long as comfortably possible.

 Downward Facing Dog